jyaquinas/jyaquinas.github.io/_posts/2022-05-16-oracle-sql-access-paths.md

 tags: [oracle, database, access paths]
 ---

+### What is an access path?
-Access path: method by which a query retrieves rows from a row source (table, view, temporary tables resulting from join operations, etc).
+Access paths are methods by which a query retrieves rows from a row source (table, view, temporary tables resulting from join operations, etc).

 There are two main access paths: table access path, and index access path.